Anand: Happy Kuverian!

 Can you describe your experience with Kuvera?

 To put it succinctly – You hit the nail on the head.
 The interface is simple, fast and uncluttered.
 The fact that Kuvera is not based on MFU is a plus as it can slow things down otherwise.
 The goal tagging is the killer feature for me – essential for goal-based financial planning.
-All the other features – portfolio import, goal tagging, smart switch, SIP, STP, referrals, and portfolio comparison feature are intuitive.
+All the other features – portfolio import, goal tagging, smart switch (now TradeSmart), SIP, STP, referrals, and portfolio comparison feature are intuitive.
 I also like the Coins feature that looks like a behavioral finance technique.

 I was initially skeptical about the no-fee model.
 However, after completing > 25 lumpsum, redemption, SIP, STP transactions through Kuvera for my asset rebalancing and tallying them with CAMS statement, I am a convert.
 I am still curious about monetization but that’s something for Kuvera to solve 🙂

 I told Gaurav that I am ready to pay a flat annual fee for the *current* services offered.
 I think Kuvera is that good!